timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 This tutorial shows you how to build a custom visualization that shows how many chunks a hypertable has, the state of the compression for each chunk, and the current total size of the database.
 The front-end is built in React, and connects to metrics about TimescaleDB using Hasura, a GraphQL service.
 This tutorial includes:

-* Concepts within TimescaleDB that are easy to visualize
+* Concepts within TimescaleDB that work well for visualization
 * How to query TimescaleDB views and functions to get details about hypertables and chunks
 * How to generate sample data
 * How Hasura can help to stream data through GraphQL subscriptions